Global Community

 Exchange Programs

 The purpose of these programs is to promote the international exchange of clinical and research skills, expertise and knowledge within rheumatology and career development for young academic rheumatologists.
-These exchange programs allow participants to share knowledge and experience and is intended to create opportunities for future collaboration.
-In addition, these programs foster the alliance between the ACR and other rheumatology associations around the world and assistant in identifying future leaders within the field of rheumatology.
+These exchange programs allow participants to share knowledge and experience and are intended to create opportunities for future collaboration.
+In addition, these programs foster an alliance between the ACR and other rheumatology associations around the world and assist in identifying future leaders within the field of rheumatology.

 ACR/EULAR Research Exchange Program

-Junior academic rheumatologists and rheumatology professionals are encouraged to apply for this opportunity to exchange rheumatology knowledge and skills with colleagues during the EULAR 2025 Congress.
-Please check back for information for the ACR/EULAR Research Exchange Program 2025 call for applications.
+Early-career academic rheumatologists and rheumatology professionals are encouraged to apply for this opportunity to exchange rheumatology knowledge and skills with colleagues during the EULAR 2025 Congress.
+The call for applications to the ACR/EULAR Research Exchange Program 2025 has closed.
+The deadline to apply was February 14.

 ACR/APLAR Research Exchange Program

-Junior academic rheumatologists and rheumatology professionals are encouraged to apply for this opportunity to exchange rheumatology knowledge and skills with colleagues in Singapore during the APLAR 2024 Congress, to be held August 21–25.
-The call for 2024 applications has closed.
-The deadline to apply was May 24.
+Early-career academic rheumatologists and rheumatology professionals are encouraged to apply for this opportunity to exchange rheumatology knowledge and skills with colleagues during the APLAR 2025 Congress.
+Please check back for information for the ACR/APLAR Research Exchange Program 2025 call for applications.